 The best way to enjoy a healthy pregnancy and to contribute to your baby's healthy development is to maintain a balanced daily diet that includes a variety of healthy foods each day as outlined by Canada's Food Guide.
 Pregnant and nursing women require more calories to support the growth of their baby.
-An extra small snack a day is usually enough to satisfy this increased caloric need, for example fruit and yogurt as a snack or an extra slice of toast at breakfast and an extra glass of milk at supper.
+An extra small snack a day is usually enough to satisfy this increased caloric need.
+When you snack, avoid highly processed foods and opt for wholesome options like pre-washed veggies, low-fat yogurt or trail mix, instead.1

-Vegetables and fruits are high in vitamins like folic acid, minerals and fibre.
+- Aim to make half your plate vegetables and fruits at each meal.
+Vegetables and fruits are high in vitamins like folic acid, minerals and fibre, which can help benefit your pregnancy.

-Caffeine should be limited to no more than 300mg daily (about two, 8 oz cups of coffee) – caffeine can also be found in teas, soft drinks and herbs such as guarana and yerba mate.
+- Caffeine should be limited to no more than 300mg daily (about two, 8-oz cups of coffee)3.
+Caffeine can also be found in teas, soft drinks and herbs such as guarana and yerba mate.

 *Health Canada provides advice for limiting exposure to mercury from certain types of fish.